Flint Water Quality at a Glance

-Flint continues to recover from one of America’s worst water crises, with ongoing lead pipe replacement and water quality monitoring efforts throughout the city.
+Flint continues to recover from one of America’s worst water crises, with the city completing 98% of lead pipe replacements by July 2025.
 The crisis began in 2014 when the city switched its water source from Detroit’s system to the Flint River without proper corrosion control treatment, causing lead from aging pipes to leach into the water supply.

 Since reconnecting to Detroit’s water system (now Great Lakes Water Authority) in October 2015 and implementing proper treatment, Flint’s water quality has significantly improved.
-Water testing now shows lead levels below the federal action limit, but the EPA emphasizes that no level of lead is considered safe, especially for children and pregnant women.
+Water testing now shows lead levels at 3 parts per billion, well below the federal action limit of 15 ppb, though the EPA emphasizes that no level of lead is considered safe, especially for children and pregnant women.

 Flint Water Quality: Current Status (2024-2025)